This thought-provoking bat story incident was shared from a friend

 For anyone who wonders how intelligent bats and other animals truly are, let me assure you…

 Animals are sentient, intelligent, wise beings.
 They are Angels, Teachers, Guides and Healers.
 They think, feel, wonder, and reason, and they certainly have their own viewpoints and beliefs.
 There is so much we can teach each other when we speak the same language.

-When we evolve enough to recognize, respect and revere them for who they truly are, they help us heal, evolve and grow and we become better people.
+Like the toddler who understood the truth of it in the bat story, when we evolve enough to recognize, respect and revere them for who they truly are, they help us heal, evolve and grow and we become better people.

 Every animal lover can learn how to communicate with animals!
 Yes, some students are better than others.
 Some of us work harder at it than others.
 With education, practice and guidance, anyone can experience the joy of talking with animals.